ChadHoweUGA/chowe/resources.md

 permalink: /resources/
 ---

 Below is a list a resources that students might find useful for their research (and teaching).
-I've pillaged heavily (and, in some instances, copied) [Dr. Peggy Renwick's thorough list of resources](http://faculty.franklin.uga.edu/mrenwick/phonetics-phonology-resources)
+I've pillaged heavily (and, in some instances, copied) [Dr. Peggy Renwick's thorough list of resources](http://faculty.franklin.uga.edu/mrenwick/phonetics-phonology-resources).
+Suggestions welcome!

 ## Tools for data analysis
 - [UGA Statistical Consulting Center](http://www.stat.uga.edu/consulting)